slott56/slott56.github.io/Pelican/content/blog/2006/05/2006_05_08-software_engineering_doesnt_fit_the_standard_model.rst

-1. Mismanagers presume they
+1. Mismanagers presume they can (and will) gather complete knowledge of the problem, the solution and the technology at design time.
-can (and will) gather complete knowledge of the problem, the solution and the technology at design time.
     This complete knowledge can only be gathered if we have software in place that we can base our measurements and models on.
 But if we have this software, and it provides a complete, accurate model, why are we programming?
 If it works so well that it is the basis for quantified judgement, why not just use it?

-2. Mismanagers
+2. Mismanagers presume we have repeatable task execution while doing software development.
-presume we have repeatable task execution while doing software development.
     In manufacturing and construction, the foremen and general contractors look at repeated execution of tasks, which is unlike the one-off world of software development.
 When we perform tasks repeatedly, we gain a quantitative model.
     In software, we build it once and clone it many times.
-If you have a detailed model of the tasks involved in construction, you must be *rewriting* the same software on which your model is based.
+If you have a detailed model of the tasks involved in construction, you must be *rewriting* the same software on which your model is sbased.